Published: March 12, 2018

 “Siri, why is voice search important?”

-Voice search makes it even more important for websites to not just rank their website for voice search but rank first by providing the most relevant and detailed information possible from all the potential search queries.
+Voice search makes it even more important to optimize content to provide the most relevant information to capture all potential searches.
 The best part of taking time to optimize for voice search is that it improves overall search engine optimization (SEO) as well.
-Mobile optimization and page load speeds are already ranking factors, long tail keywords comprise half of all searches, and featured snippets can drive traffic by securing a position-zero result.
+Mobile optimization and page load speeds are already ranking factors, long tail keywords and featured snippets can drive traffic by securing a position-zero result.
 Voice search SEO isn’t really a separate initiative — it’s just an expansion or reprioritization of existing SEO best practices.

 How do you optimize for voice search?